studica/studica-docs/source/docs/WorldSkills/programming/configuring-the-project-for-vmxpi.rst

 VS Code Changes
 ---------------

 In VS Code the build.gradle file needs to be changed or replaced to match the code in the tabs below.
-This will point gradle to build and deploy for the VMXpi as a target.
+This will allow gradle to build and deploy for the VMXpi as a target.

 .. hint:: Only the highlighted lines must be changed